faraz9993/All_EIC_DevOps_Training/Day_12_Task.md

 }
 ```

-### When I build the pipeline it was successfully build and gave the stage output as whown in below image.
+### When I build the pipeline it was successfully build and gave the stage output as shown in the below image.

 ![alt text](images/Day_12_Images/Image_2)

-### All the artifacts were appearing in the container as showing in the below image:
+### Not only this, but all the artifacts were also appearing in the container as shown in the below image:

 ![alt text](images/Day_12_Images/Image_4)